 E. list any trip sponsor or affiliated organization (i.e., scout group, school, etc.) associated with the trip when acquiring a permit,

 F. keep side canyon streams and springs free of soap and other contaminants,

 G. do not remove, damage, or destroy archaeological, historical, or ecological resources, or cause unnecessary or undue damage to the natural and cultural resources of the public lands,

-H. make campfires only in fire pans and limit wood gathering to driftwood found along river banks and beaches,
+H. limit wood gathering to driftwood found along river banks and beaches,

 I. do not engage in upstream motorized travel except for emergency purposes or engage in downstream motorized travel at other than a low speed, wakeless mode, except in emergency situations, and